Home of English Grammar

 3. I came down with typhoid last month.

-4. The watchman came forward with all the evidences he could collect.
+4. The watchman came forward with all the evidence he could collect.

-5. If you want to lose weight, you should cut down on cheese and burgers.
+5. If you want to lose weight, you should cut down on cheese and burgers, not stop eating them completely.

 6. We had to cut many trees down to build the house.